MASantos/MASantos.github.io/drafts/2016-06-23-Noise:-Variance-and-Tail.md

 In summary, the difference in both density plots can roughly be explained as follows: For the guassian distribution the values *constantly* fluctuate bettween say x=-4 and 4, but *extremely unlikely beyond that range*.
 However, for a t-student distribution, the values *mostly stay within a narrower band*, but, in comparison, there are *very frequent (as in very likely), large fluctuations* way beyond that range.
 This compensates that narrower "head" we see to give the same variance for both distributions.

-As a final take-home message, it is only meaningful to compare the *spread* in two density plots when they correspond to the **same probability distribution type**. otherwise the tails need to be taken into account.
+As a final take-home message: it is only meaningful to compare the *spread* in two density plots when they correspond to the **same probability distribution type**; otherwise the tails need to be taken into account.

 ## [Appendix](#overview)
-You can use the R-script below to check the plots for different values of the variance.
-This last plot can be obtained by issuing
+You can use the R-script below to check the plots for different values of the variance, which is given by the number of degrees of freedom.
+For instance, this last plot can be obtained by issuing
 ```
 tvsg(3,tails=TRUE)
 ```